The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 We’ll use data from the National Longitudinal Survey of Youth 1997 (NLSY97), which “follows the lives of a sample of 8,984 American youth born between 1980-84”.
 The public data set includes the participants’ scores on several standardized tests, including the tests most often used in college admissions, the SAT and ACT.
 Because test-takers get separate scores for the math and verbal sections, we can use this data to explore the relationship between mathematical and verbal ability.

-I used the NLS Investigator to create excerpt that contains the variables I’ll use for this analysis.
+I used the NLS Investigator to create an excerpt that contains the variables I’ll use for this analysis.
 With their permission, I can redistribute this except.
-We can use read_csv to read the data and replace to replace the special codes for missing data with np.nan.
+Instructions for downloading the data are in the notebook for this chapter.

 download("https://github.com/AllenDowney/ThinkStats/raw/v3/data/nlsy97-extract.csv.gz")